fhag/raspi-info/README.md

 **Usage**

-Simulate workload on all CPU core for Raspberry Pi.
+Simulate workload on all CPU cores for Raspberry Pi.
-Code is independent of platform and was also tested on windows.
+Code is independent of platform and was tested Rasbian and on Windows.

 **Features**
 - Increases CPU load to specific level